ZachBray/simple-binary-encoding-wiki/CSharp-User-Guide.md

 ### Enumerations

-Choice from the message schema directly map to enums in csharp.
+Choice from the message schema directly map to enums in CSharp.
 Encoding is as follows.

 ``` csharp
 car.Available = BooleanType.T;